Alex5067/FastAPIManager/README.md

 ### `cd src/docker`
 ### `docker-compose up`

-First you need creaate admin with email and password on backend, then you will can login on frontend and see all users from database.
+First you need creaate admin with email and password on backend, then you will can login on frontend and see all users from database.\
+Change .env to preferable branch and ports.\
 Open [http://localhost:8000/docs](http://localhost:8000/docs) to view API methods.

 The page will reload if you make edits.\